pepstock-org/Charba-Wiki/docs/defaults/DefaultsCharts.md

 ## Filler

 Filler element configures the engine which is in charge to manage the filling of the datasets, by the property `fill`.
+See [here](../coloring/Colors#filling) how filling a dataset.

 The [filler](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/options/Filler.html) configuration is nested in the global configuration as following: